OpenGamma/OpenSIMM/README.md

 As the SIMM model has yet to be finalized, OpenGamma will continue to work with the industry on the standard as it evolves.
 We have implemented the initial HVaR-based approach in this release, but we are working with dealers on implementing the current version of the model, which uses a different methodology.

-This new model will be available to those on the ISDA SIMM committee via a private GitHub repository in the next week.
-If you are interested in accessing this model when it becomes available, please contact us at simm@opengamma.com.

 OpenSIMM is released as open source software under the [Apache v2.0 license](http://www.apache.org/licenses/LICENSE-2.0.html).